 It allows the parents to have an earlier bedtime.
 This is also important because most little ones wake up between 6:00 – 8:00 a.m.
-This would not be a big deal, except if our child is going to bed later in the evening, we try and get our “me time” by staying up longer at night.
+This would not be a big deal, except if our child goes to bed later in the evening, we try to get our “me time” by staying up longer at night.
 This makes us more tired in the morning when the kids get up.
-An earlier bedtime for your child means that you also get an earlier bedtime and still have time for yourself.
+An earlier bedtime for your child means having time for yourself and getting an earlier bedtime for yourself.
 Everyone increases their total sleep hours and feels more rested the next day.

 5. Earlier bedtimes can reduce early morning wakings.

-Are you hoping that the later bedtime will push the morning wake-up past 6:00 a.m. for a change?
-Unfortunately, it usually does not work this way.
-When we make bedtime too late, it causes a rise in adrenaline in the body.
+Are you hoping the later bedtime will push the morning wake-up past 6:00 a.m. for a change?
+Unfortunately, it usually does not work this way.2 When we make bedtime too late, it causes a rise in adrenaline in the body.
 When adrenaline is produced, melatonin is suppressed.
-We need that melatonin to remain high so that your little one can get a deeper sleep at the beginning of the night,, helping them sleep more soundly during the early morning hours.
-If the beginning of the night is disrupted, then we often see a lighter sleep between 4:00 –6:00 a.m.
+We need that melatonin to remain high so your little one can get deeper sleep at the beginning of the night, helping them sleep more soundly during the early morning hours.
+If the beginning of the night is disrupted, we often see a lighter sleep between 4:00 –6:00 a.m.
 This can cause your baby to wake sometime between those hours.
-If, during the beginning of the night, your child gets restorative sleep, then this can allow them to sleep better during those early hours and lead to a more appropriate morning wake-up after 6:00 a.m.
+If your child gets restorative sleep at the beginning of the night, this can allow them to sleep better during those early hours and lead to a more appropriate morning wake-up after 6:00 a.m.